SamuelLira99/Profession-Capper/README.md

 By default, the **Profession Capper frame** will be opened at the **Bottom Left** corner of the game screen

+# Instructions

+1. Click `Code` green button on this page
+2. Download ZIP
+3. Extract to `Profession-Capper-master`
+4. Rename the extracted folder to `Profession_Capper`
+5. Move the folder "Profession_Capper" to `<WoW folder>/Interface/AddOns`

 # Professions current status

 ### Primary Trade Skills